Frank Joseph Corridon

 - Died February 21, 1941 in Syracuse, NY USA

 A letter from pitcher and later umpire George Hildebrand indicates that Hildebrand was with Providence in 1902 and learned about the new spitball concept from Corridon.
 He and Corridon experimented together as to the best amount of wetness.
 At the time, such a pitch was not illegal.
-When Hildebrand came to the majors, he taught to others who taught it to others, and the rest is history.
+When Hildebrand came to the majors, he taught it to others, who in turn taught it to others, and the rest is history.